EzequielCaste/personal-site/_posts/Powerful-NPM.md

 ## npm update

 This command will update all the packages to the latest version respecting the semver constraints.
 The easy way of updating all packages is by running the command: `npm update`.
-Have in mind that this will not update to **MAJOR** verions.
+Have in mind that this will not update to **MAJOR** versions.
 In the case you want to update a specific package to the latest version, even to the latest MAJOR version, use `npm install package-name`.

 ---